Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: Evaluation

 \subsection{System Overhead and Scalability}

-In TensorFlow, the worker overheads brought by LB-BSP come from two perspectives.
-First, to get the sample processing speed in an iteration, we need to process the worker execution logs (\texttt{Timeline} object).
-Besides, each worker shall communicate with the \texttt{BatchSizeManager} to get the updated batch size.
-For CPU-clusters, both processes are \emph{blocking} (\cref{sec:implementation}) and would take extra time in each iteration.
-Next, we measure those overheads at different cluster scales.
+In TensorFlow, LB-BSP introduces two extra procedures: first to extract batch processing time from execution logs (e.g., the \texttt{Timeline} object), and second to conduct RPC communication between the \texttt{BatchSizeManager} and workers.
+Yet, they won't slow down GPU workers because of our non-blocking design~(\cref{sec:implementation}), and here we measure the slowdown caused by those two extra procedures in CPU clusters.

-We respectively train ResNet-32 and Inception-V3 model for 1000 iterations in three clusters---first Cluster-A, then its \emph{enlarged} versions with \emph{doubled/tripled} size.
-Fig.~\ref{fig:overhead} shows the average time respectively spent on log processing and batch size updating, \emph{normalized} by the iteration time.
-Here the error bars show the $5^{th}$/$95^{th}$ percentile.
-Even in the largest cluster with 96 workers, the total overheads are less than 1.1\% of the iteration time for both models---such a cost (\emph{slowdown}) is much less compared with the benefit (\emph{speedup}) from LB-BSP.
+We respectively train ResNet-32 and Inception-V3 model for 1000 iterations in three CPU clusters---a \emph{homogeneous} cluster with 33 \texttt{c5.2xlarge} instances (32 worker nodes and 1 separate node hosting both the PS and \texttt{BatchSizeManager}), and then its \emph{enlarged} version with a \emph{doubled/tripled} number of workers.
+Fig.~\ref{fig:overhead} shows the average time respectively spent on log processing and batch size updating, \emph{normalized} by the iteration time (error bars show the $5^{th}$/$95^{th}$ percentile).
+Even in the largest cluster with 96 workers, the total overheads are less than 1.1\% of the iteration time for both models.
+This indirectly confirms that, performance of the PS is almost not affected by the co-located \texttt{BatchSizeManger}.

-Besides, we also confirm that performance of the PS is almost not affected by the co-located \texttt{BatchSizeManger}: we migrate the \texttt{BatchSizeManger} to a dedicated machine, and again train ResNet-32 in the 96-worker cluster.
-Our measurements show that, without \texttt{BatchSizeManger}, the \emph{push/pull} interactions between the PS and workers are sped up merely by 1.3\% on average.
-So there is no need to provision extra machine for \texttt{BatchSizeManger}.